 Teachers function as coaches, mentors, advocates, and managers of information and use technology to enrich and support all learning across the curriculum.

-The School will be an environment where all students and staff have ready access to a full range of current technology, software tools, and applications.
+The School will be an environment where all students and staff have ready access to a full range of current technology, software tools and applications.
 The School currently has knowledgeable staff and access to external resources to further the curriculum goals.
-Leadership staff will make professional learning accessible to educators, and they will learn the most up-to-date practices around the use of technology for learning.
+Leadership staff will make professional learning accessible to educators and they will learn the most up-to-date practices around the use of technology for learning.

 Students who make the most of the Bring Your Own Device (BYOD) program (within school expectations) will have access to numerous benefits with regard to resource access, choice in task completion, responsibility and personal organisation.
 The School encourages all students to participate in the BYOD program, which is subject to your acceptance or the terms and conditions outlined in the BYOD policy.